radical-ui/objection/README.md

 ## Inspiration

-As I was working on an app using [Sapper](http://sapper.dev), I was made made aware of the fact that if there was a UI component library out there for [Svelte](http://svelte.dev), it would make developing a Svelte app so much easier!
+As I was working on an app using [Sapper](http://sapper.dev), I was made aware of the fact that if there was a UI component library out there for [Svelte](http://svelte.dev), it would make developing a Svelte app so much easier!

 I am a big fan of the Google Material Design patterns, and because I really like [React Toolbox](https://github.com/react-toolbox/react-toolbox), I decided to make something like it for Svelte.